olehsekirkin/olehsekirkin/README.md

  👨‍🏫  Currently learning **Power BI**

- ⛷️  Free time goes into **the gym, hiking, rafting and rewatching Pirates of the Caribbean for the 10th time**
+ ⛷️  Free time goes into **the gym, hiking, kayaking and rewatching Pirates of the Caribbean for the 10th time**

   📧 To contact me you can use any of the links on my profile or [olehusofa@hotmail.com](mailto:olehusofa@hotmail.com)